-- Bar-retained: A thin metal bar runs along the jaw line and is attach to two to five implants.
-Clasps are fixed along the bar and dentures so that the dentures can be secured to the bar and held firmly in place.
+- Bar-retained: A metal bar along the jaw attaches to two to five implants.
+The bar and denture both have clasps that snap together to secure the denture in place.

 The Implant Procedure

 The length of your implant process depends on how many teeth are being replaced, the restoration being used, and the condition of your gums and jawbone.
 On average, the treatment from start to finish takes about five months for the lower jaw and seven months for the upper.
 No matter how long your procedure takes, though, we think you’ll be pleased with the end result.

 - Initial consultation: Meet with one of our Raleigh-area dentists to go over your dental health and tooth replacement needs.
 We’ll also take X-rays and impressions to begin making your implants and restorations.

 - Temporary dentures: If you don’t already have a denture, we’ll create a temporary one for you to wear while we prepare your implants.
 Not only does this give you better use of your mouth, but it also allows us to determine the placement of your implants.